fukamachi/clack/README.markdown

 And write the following code.

-    (:tree "~/lisp/systems")
+    (:tree (:home "lisp/systems/"))

-Now, ASDF can find .asd from `~/lisp/systems` or it's sub directories.
+Now, ASDF can find .asd from `~/lisp/systems/` or it's sub directories.

 ### 2. Clone

-Download Clack and cl-annot from their repository and make sure they are in `~/lisp/systems`.
+Download Clack and cl-annot from their repository and make sure they are in `~/lisp/systems/`.

     $ cd ~/lisp/systems
     $ git clone git://github.com/arielnetworks/cl-annot